PHI 2000 ETHICS BOWL (1 s.h.)

 PHI 3500 PHILOSOPHY OF SCIENCE (3 s.h.)

-A philosophical examination of such topics as scientific explanation; hypothesis formation and confirmation; paradigms, laws, and theories; models and the status of unobservable entities; holism and reductionism; science and values; the nature and scope of scientific progress; the limits of scientific explanation.
-This course is offered in the spring semester, odd-numbered years.
+A philosophical examination of such topics as scientific explanation; hypothesis formation and confirmation; paradigms, laws, and theories; models and the status of unobservable entities; holism and reductionism; science and values; the nature and scope of scientific progress; and the limits of scientific explanation.

 PHI 4200 ETHICAL FOUNDATIONS OF CRIMINAL JUSTICE (3 s.h.)